-What the Court will often do is determine the value of the business, either through the testimony of the parties, or more preferably, the testimony of one or more professional business valuators.
-Once that value is determined, and assuming there are no grounds for unequal distribution of the business, the Court will Order a distribution schedule where the Husband will be required to make lump sum payment(s) to the Wife equal to half the value of the business.
+Florida courts oftentimes determine the value of the business either through the testimony of the divorcing parties or preferably through the testimony of one or more business valuation experts.
+Once that value is determined, and assuming there are no grounds for unequal distribution of the business, the court will order a distribution schedule where the one spouse will be required to make lump sum payment(s) to the other spouse which is equal to half of the value of the business.
 In the case that the business was acquired prior to the marriage, the business may be considered either completely or partially non-marital.

-Our Sarasota and Bradenton Divorce attorneys can assist you throughout each step of the divorce process, including advising you of the likely outcome if your spouse makes a claim against the family business in your divorce.
+The skilled attorneys with our law firm can assist you throughout each step of the divorce process, including advising you of the likely outcome of marital business division if your spouse makes a claim against the family business in your divorce.
 Alternatively, if your spouse has a business that has increased in value during the marriage, or was founded during the marriage, you may be able to make a significant claim.
 If you find your business threatened by pending litigation, schedule a consultation with our Sarasota family lawyers today.